numpy/numpy-tutorials/content/tutorial-air-quality-analysis.md

 pollutants_B_8hr_avg = moving_mean(pollutants_B, 8)[-(pollutants_A_24hr_avg.shape[0]):]
 ```

-Now we can join both sets with [np.concatenate](https://numpy.org/devdocs/reference/generated/numpy.concatenate.html) to form a single data set of all the averaged concentrations.
+Now, we can join both sets with [np.concatenate](https://numpy.org/devdocs/reference/generated/numpy.concatenate.html) to form a single data set of all the averaged concentrations.
 Note that we have to join our arrays column-wise so we pass the
 `axis=1` parameter.

 ```{code-cell} ipython3